drbfraser/CRADLE-Platform/server/systemTests/README.md

 # Server System Tests

-This directory contains system tests for the sever as opposed to `server/tests` which contains unit tests.
+This directory contains system tests for the server as opposed to `server/tests` which contains unit tests.
 System tests run alongside a live server instance with a database containing predetermined test data.